 Yes.
 But please speak to our office staff prior to arrival as parking is limited at our training facility.

-You could enroll on a Proactive Drug Detection Handler course, but this is not guarantee of a job in France.
+You could enroll in a Proactive Drug Detection Handler course, but this is not guaranteed of a job in France.
 To work in France, you also need to pass a number of Home Office security checks.

 We understand that enrolling on a course is a huge commitment and decision to make.
 Therefore, we have devised a one-day taster day, designed to give you an insight into professional search dog handling.
 Please visit the Taster Day page on our website for further information.